SotonLM/Data-Engineering/src/division_2_web/insructions.md

 **WARNING** - The list of metadata to store may be subject to change.
 But don't worry, this won't happen too often, if at all.

 - Source ID.
 A unique identifier for fetched data.
 You have to generate these with code.
-One recommendation of forming an ID is by mixing up the source type and url. for example, if the source type is "arxiv" and the url is "https://arxiv.org/abs/2511.11480v1", you can form the ID to be something like "arxiv:2511.11480v1".

 Note - You might not be able to use the same protocol for every platform, so you might have to come up with a different way to generate IDs for different platforms.